Toggle: English / Spanish

 Heat will relax the muscle at first.
 Ice may be helpful after the first spasm and when the pain has improved.

-After you get treated, your health care provider should look for the cause of the spasm so that it doesn't recur.
+After you get treated, your provider should look for the cause of the spasm so that it doesn't happen again.
 If an irritated nerve is involved, you might need physical therapy or even surgery.

 Drinking water or sports drinks when exercising can help ease cramps due to dehydration.
 If drinking water alone is not enough, salt tablets or sports drinks may help replace minerals in your body.

 Muscle spasms will get better with rest and time.
 The outlook is excellent for most people.
-Learning how to exercise properly can prevent spasms from occurring regularly.
+Learning how to exercise properly with the right training and enough fluid intake can prevent spasms from occurring regularly.

 You might need other treatments if an irritated nerve caused the spasm.
 Results from these treatments can vary.